About AP® Calculus AB Exam

 Although these benefits make AP Calculus AB an obvious choice for high schoolers, you still need to ask yourself if AP Calc AB is the subject you need.
 Let’s go through a few pointers to help you decide!

 Should You Take AP Calculus AB?

-To help you decide if AP Calculus AB is a good fit for your aptitude, you could start with a few questions.
-Ask yourself,
+To help you decide if AP Calculus AB is a good fit for your strengths, you could start with a few questions.
+Ask yourself: